-- Australian Drama performance & essay - Studies in Drama & Theatre performance & essay - Development of Group Performance - Development of Individual Project in Performance, Design, Video or Critical Analysis
+- Australian Drama

+- Studies in Drama & Theatre

+- Development of Group Performance

+- Development of Individual Project in Performance, Design, Video, Drama, Critical Analysis, or Scriptwriting

 Students study the practices of Making, Performing and Critically Studying in Drama.
 Students engage with these components through collaborative and individual experiences.